Intellectual giftedness: Twice-exceptional

 Early identification and intervention is critical; however, giftedness in the twice-exceptional population is often identified later than in the average population as it is masked by the disability.
 The disabilities may include auditory processing weaknesses, sensory-motor integration issues, visual perceptual difficulties, spatial disorientation, dyslexia, and attention deficits.
 Recognition of learning difficulties among the gifted is made extremely difficult by virtue of their ability to compensate.
 Among the signs that the student may be twice-exceptional are apparent inconsistencies between abilities and results, deficits in short-term memory and attention, and negative behaviors such as being sarcastic, negative, or aggressive.

 A child prodigy who demonstrates qualities to be twice-exceptional may encounter additional difficulties.
 With insight at a young age, it is possible for them to be constantly aware of the risk of failure.
 This can be detrimental to their emotional state and academic achievement.
 If a child comprehends a subject well, but due to a developmental disorder receives poor grades in a subject, the child may have difficulty understanding why there is little success in that subject.

-Social and emotional issues
+Social and emotional development

+Research over the years has shown mixed results when looking at the psychological well-being of gifted children, according to a 1999 review of research by Neihart.
+The timeline of research into the impact of giftedness on mental health shows swings from the view point that it increases risk in the late 19th century to Terman's research that the gifted experienced fewer adjustment issues than others.
+In 1981, a gifted high school student died of suicide and "the phrase, 'social and emotional needs of the gifted' was coined."
+(Neihart, 1999, p.
+10).
+This event also sparked the birth of the organization SENG, founded by Dr. James T. Webb, as a way to support and educate the gifted community about these needs.

+A 2016 review of research facilitated by the National Association for Gifted Children (NAGC) in the United States continues to show that, as a whole, gifted children and young adults are not more susceptible to social and emotional challenges than their typically developing peers.
+That does not mean, however, that there is nothing special to consider when we are looking to support gifted individuals on their developmental journey.

+Asynchrony, as is included in the Columbus Group definition of giftedness above (Morelock, 1992), can manifest as differences in the social and emotional development of gifted students as compared to typically developing peers, and cause them to be "out of step" with others even in a gifted setting.
+This can lead to challenges for the child that need to be addressed for them to fully develop socially and emotionally.